LispCookbook/cl-cookbook/web.md

 ~~~lisp
 (ql:quickload '("hunchentoot" "caveman" "spinneret" "djula"))
 ~~~

+To try Weblocks, please see its documentation.
+The Weblocks in Quicklisp is not yet, as of writing, the one we are interested in.

 We'll start by serving local files and we'll run more than one local server in the running image.